y1ny/AdjectiveScaleProbe/readme.md

-Code and dataset for the paper: "Adjective Scale Probe: Can Language Models Encode Formal Semantics Information?"
+This code for the paper: "Adjective Scale Probe: Can Language Models Encode Formal Semantics Information?", presented at AAAI 2023 (oral).
+See the paper and corresponding slides.

 # Data
 Directory data contains the NLI-style samples used in the paper.